Juligi/Psychic-Game/README.md

-# Psychic-Game -- initial ganme to learn how to code in Javascript
+# Psychic-Game -- initial game to learn how to code in Javascript